Computational advantage from quantum superposition of multiple temporal orders of photonic gates: Appendix

 By performing the simulations in the previous section, they are also able to solve the Hadamard promise problem with 100\% success rate.
 However, they must request additional queries of the oracle to the Verifier, a tell-tale sign to the latter that the quantum $N$-switch has not been realized.

 We now explore the case of a Prover with side information on the unitaries from the oracle.
-More specifically, let us suppose they know the Table of unitaries that the Verifier uses (Chart~\ref{tab:4setsU}), but not which column is selected in each run.
+More specifically, let us suppose they know the table of unitaries that the Verifier uses (Table~\ref{tab:4setsU}a or \ref{tab:4setsU}b), but not which column is selected in each run.
 This information aids the Prover, who may no longer need to produce the superposition of unitaries from the previous section.

-If Table~1 is used, the Prover's strategy is relatively simple.
+If Table~\ref{tab:4setsU}a is used, the Prover's strategy is relatively simple.
 By inputting a $\ket+:=(\ket0+\ket1)/\sqrt2$ state to black box $U_A$, the output state will be either $\ket+$, if $U_A=\mathbb1$, or $\ket-:=(\ket0-\ket1)/\sqrt2$, if $U_A=Z$.
 With a measurement of the output in the $X$ basis, they can identify $U_A$ (we call this an $X$-basis test on $U_A$).
-Doing the same procedure on $U_C$, they identify this unitary as well and discover the column $y$ of Table~1 being used.
+Doing the same procedure on $U_C$, they identify this unitary as well and discover the column $y$ of Table~\ref{tab:4setsU}a being used.
 Since only 1 query or less of each unitary is needed, the Prover can in fact deceive the Verifier in this case.